fox-archives/tails/readme.md

 - main idea: paas for running *trusted* code (small-medium-sized codebases)
 - use your standard ide tools to edit these projects
 - view projects directly in browser
-- browse through, label, sort, and manage all your javascript projects within the web interface
+- browse through, label, sort, and manage all your projects within the web interface
 - start projects on demand, *quickly*
 - have nice urls during development (no localhost and port crap, all managed for you)

 ## details

-- proposed project types
+- proposed project types (more generic languages will come later)
   - web (static files)
   - spa (parcel, webpack, or rollup bundlers)
   - node
   - node + spa (parcel, webpack, or rollup bundlers)
-  - deno
 - ability to 'upgrade' web projects
   - ex. 'upgrade' web (static files) to node (importing `express` or `server-static`, etc.)
     - this copies rather than edits to prevent mistakes in upgrade process